3D Printing: Start Here

 - NASA 3D Resources - printable 3D models from NASA

-A free, web-based application to create 3D models for printing.
+- TinkerCAD - A free, web-based application to create 3D models for printing.
 This app is very quick to learn, with quick tutorials and lessons on how to use it.
 It can generate quick shapes and geometry, insert letters, numbers and symbols into your model, and can import from other 3D files.
 It requires a free account with Autodesk.

-SketchUp, which was owned by Google but sold to Trimble, is a great 3D modeling program with a quick learning curve and a lot of documentation.
+- SketchUp - is a great 3D modeling program with a quick learning curve and a lot of documentation.

-MeshMixer is a 3D processing software that allows for editing and refining 3D models (for example, adding supports), and creating new and interesting designs.
+- Autodesk Meshmixer - a 3D processing software that allows for editing and refining 3D models (for example, adding supports), and creating new and interesting designs.